Chinese water snake

 The Chinese water snake, Chinese smooth water snake, Chinese mud snake or Chinese rice paddy snake (Enhydris chinensis or Myrrophis chinensis) is a species of mildly venomous, rear-fanged snake, endemic to Asia.

 Geographic range

 Enhydris chinensis is found in China, Taiwan, and Vietnam.

 Habitat

 As the common name suggests, the Chinese water snake is a highly aquatic species, adapting well to human-altered environments such as fish pools and rice paddies.

 Conservation status

 Enhydris chinensis is considered common, although it has declined in Taiwan and is protected there.

 Description

 Enhydris chinensis is a relatively small snake reaching total length (including tail) of up to 80 cm.

 Diet

 The Chinese water snake typically feeds on fish and amphibians.

 Commercial use

 Enhydris chinensis are harvested for food and skins, but this is not considered to be threatening its populations.

 Medicinal use

 Enhydris chinensis is used in folk medicine.
 It is commonly used in the production of Chinese snake oil.
-It is known for treating ailments such as fever, joint pain, and headache.